EddyAghaie/Esp32Gifplayer-on-1.8-inch-display/README.md

           ↓
 8. Connect the ST7735 using the pinout above
           ↓
-9. Upload the firmware
+9. Connect the 650mAh Li-ion battery to TP4056 BAT+ / BAT−
           ↓
-10. Open Serial Monitor at 115200
+10. Connect a 5V USB charger to the TP4056 USB port
           ↓
-11. Connect your phone to the TABLOXXXX Wi-Fi
+11. Connect the ON/OFF switch to the power path
           ↓
-12. Scan the second QR code
+12. Connect the regulated power output to the Wemos D1 Mini ↓
+13. Upload the firmware
           ↓
-13. Select an image or GIF
+14. Open Serial Monitor at 115200
           ↓
-14. Wait for browser processing
+15. Connect your phone to the TABLOXXXX Wi-Fi
           ↓
-15. Upload the generated GFA1 file
+16. Scan the second QR code
           ↓
-16. ESP32 stores it in LittleFS
+17. Select an image or GIF
           ↓
+18. Wait for browser processing
+          ↓
+19. Upload the generated GFA1 file
+          ↓
+20. ESP32 stores it in LittleFS
+          ↓
-17. GIF starts playing automatically
+21. GIF starts playing automatically
 ```

 ---